 Rethabile is the Founder and Director of Thope Foundation, a non-profit providing primary school support to girls in Khayelitsha.
 A trained social worker, she holds a PhD from Stellenbosch University with a focus on governance in non-profit organisations.
 Her skills include monitoring and evaluation, capacity building, grants management, philanthropy and education support.

 Zola spend over 14 years with The Atlantic Philanthropies, heading the Population Health Programme.
-He serves on a number of committees and boards, including the Ministerial Advisory Committee on Primary Health Care Revitalisation, the Ministerial Steering Committee on Executive Leadership Training in Health, and the board of Mpilonhle Trust.
 He holds a Master of Science in Population Studies.
+Zola serves on a number of committees and boards, including the Ministerial Advisory Committee on Primary Health Care Revitalisation and the Ministerial Steering Committee on Executive Leadership Training in Health.